• Link to Facebook

 Video Update of Changes Since Initial Release (As of Dec 2019)

-In this video, I walk you through the most significant updates to this model since it’s initial release several years ago.
+In this video, I walk you through the most significant updates to this model since its initial release several years ago.
 Those updates include the ability to analyze up to two phases, the addition of a more robust sales and project cost forecasting module, and the inclusion of partnership-level return calculations.

-Download the Residential Land Development Pro forma
+Download the Residential Land Development Model + AI Skill

 To make this model accessible to everyone, it is offered on a “Pay What You’re Able” basis with no minimum (enter $0 if you’d like) or maximum (your support helps keep the content coming – typical real estate Excel models sell for $100 – $300+ per license).
 Just enter a price together with an email address to send the download link to, and then click ‘Continue’.
 If you have any questions about our “Pay What You’re Able” program or why we offer our models on this basis, please reach out to either Mike or Spencer.